 Yes.
 Ensuring the community is consulted on the future of Napier Port is a top priority for Hawke’s Bay Regional Council.

-The options will be consulted on during Hawke’s Bay Regional Council’s 2018-2028 Long Term Plan process in March – May 2018.
-The community will get information about the benefits and challenges of the options and get a chance to give their views on each.
+The options were consulted on during Hawke’s Bay Regional Council’s 2018-2028 Long Term Plan process in March – May 2018.
+The community were given information about the benefits and challenges of the options and get a chance to give their views on each.

-Once Council has taken all that feedback on board, it will decide on a preferred option.
-The community will then be consulted again, through a Special Consultative Process, so that option can be refined further.
+Council has taken all that feedback on board, and decided on a preferred option.
+The community is now being consulted again, through a Special Consultative Process which closes Thursday 15 November, so that option can be refined further.

 The Review Panel is speaking to Central Government ministers about the options, and any other opportunities to fund Council activities and the Port’s development.